RightsandWrongsgit/ARMTEC/modules/development.md

 <img src="../modules/images/token1.png"  width="450">

 [This summary](https://gole.ms/blog/tokens-drupal-how-they-work-and-what-they-can-give-your-website) tells more about the basic categories of tokens and how the module helps you use them.
 The prior module, PathAuto, is a common one that taps into your site's tokens to spruce up the URLs people see going from page to page.
 An overview of [how those two modules work together](https://www.volacci.com/drupal-seo-guide/drupal-token-system) also helps see more clearly how you might use them in other contexts.
+[Token's also work with taxonomy in valuable ways](https://www.youtube.com/watch?v=5A3y0N_1Ufk).

 Install and enable the token module as usual...